This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 - where are you from originally, where do you live now and what do you do?

 Hi there, my name is Mirjam.
-I'm originally from Switzerland, but have lived for many, many years in Cape Town and for 40 years plus in a little fishing village called
+I'm originally from Switzerland, but have lived in Cape Town for most of my life.
+For the last 40 years this little fishing village near the tip of Africa, called Kalk Bay, has been my home.

 What do you think makes Kalk Bay special?